amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2017-01-10-new-beacon.md

 This happens to me a lot, even in other mediums, like speech-writing: I embark on one idea, yet the content for three spurt out like the birth of the mythical multi-headed Hydra.

-<em>This is a common problem, the problem of trying to say too much at once, which inevitably leads to nothing being said at all.</em>
+**This is a common problem, the problem of trying to say too much at once, which inevitably leads to nothing being said at all.**

 No more three-for-ones resulting in massively long posts that scare away even the most dedicated reader: this time I will be more liberal with laying down the axe.
 Each post will have a clear purpose from beginning to end, one head and one tail—these are messages, not conjoined siblings!